tanghus/journal/README.md

 - Filter entries by timerange.

 - Plain text or rich text editing (rich text editing is still buggy and immature).

+- When switching from text to html the text is now parsed as MarkDown and vice-versa.

 - Syncs with KDEPIMs Journal part.